Feodor2/Mypal/README.md

 For details read https://github.com/Feodor2/Mypal/issues/3

 I am developing another mypal upon the firefox quantum 68-78, recently i have finished studying mozilla rust language and found that it is no problem to use rust to build for winxp.

+Today 3.2.2022 i got the quantum running on winxp, great!